This is a little article that I wrote that got published in The World's Leading Independent Agencies 2016 report today.

 We don’t even look like the conventional agency.
 We’ve already out-performed the IPA’s 2020 diversity goals of 40% female and 15% black, Asian and minority-ethnic representation in senior positions.
 To do different you need to be different.

 Our parents may not understand what on earth we are doing, but they are very proud of the results.

 We aren’t the only ones embracing our independence.
 From the craft beer we drink to the local shops we frequent, independence is the defining trend of our age.

-It isn't just beer.
-It is spirits, foods, supermarkets, clothing, TV, music, gaming.
-Everywhere you turn, people are rejecting the big boys and turning to the independents.
-An unstoppable tide of desire to find real craft again, real care, skill and service.
-To support the underdog, the talent, the people doing it for the right reasons.
+There is an unstoppable tide of desire in people to find real craft again, real care, skill and service.
+To support the people doing it for the right reasons.
 The ones who genuinely understand their customers and are driven to do the right thing by them.